TheMrityunjayPathak/TheMrityunjayPathak/README.md

 #

-<p>I am a dedicated data scientist with a knack for uncovering patterns and trends that help businesses make smarter decisions.</p>
+<p>I am a dedicated Data Scientist with a knack for uncovering patterns and trends that drive smarter decisions.</p>

 <p><strong>🗂️ GitHub Repository</strong></p>